CalmDownKarm/BML-Badges/README.md

 # BML-Badges
-Swag/Activity badges handed out for BML Munjal University
+Swag/Activity badges handed out for BML Munjal University Simple analog circuit, when photoresistors turn dark, LED's turn on because of the transistor.

 ##To Do
-*Change circuit to run off single/double 3V button cells for better form factor *Design Board in Eagle/Ki
+Get Boards Fabbed - this will be tight.

-Current design made by Skot Weidmann at The University of Illinois
+Inspired by Skot Weidmann at University of Illinois